PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 #### Retrain the Model
 ![](../Images/devops18.PNG)

+Often, you'll want to validate your model, update it or even retrain it from scratch, as you receive new information.
+Sometimes, receiving new data is an expected part of the domain.
+Other times model performance can degrade in the face of such things as changes to a particular sensor, natural data changes such as seasonal effects or features shifting in their relation to other features.

+There is no universal answer to "How do I know if I should retrain?" but Azure ML event and monitoring tools previously discussed are good starting points for automation.

+Once you have decided to retrain, you should:

+* Preprocess your data using a repeatable, automated process
+* Train your new model
+* Compare the outputs of your new model to those of your old model
+* Use predefined criteria to choose whether to replace your old model

-As you collect more metrics and additional data becomes available for training, there may be a need to be able to retrain the model in the hope of improving its accuracy and/or performance.
-Also, since this is a continuous process of integrations and deployment (CI/CD), there’s a need for this process to be automated.
-This process of retraining and effective CI/CD of ML models is the biggest strength of Azure Machine Learning.
+This process of retraining and effective Continous Integration/Continuous Development of ML models is the biggest strength of Azure Machine Learning.